-The mail order program is a convenient and affordable way to buy your maintenance Prescription Drugs.
+The mail order program is a convenient and affordable way to obtain your maintenance Prescription Drugs.
 A maintenance drug is one that has been established as an effective, long-term treatment for your condition.
 These drugs are used to treat conditions like asthma, heart disease, and high blood pressure.

 Through our mail order pharmacy, you can order up to a 90-day supply of your maintenance drug.
-Refer to the Schedule of Benefits for the mail order Cost Sharing amount.
 Pharmacists dispense the drugs and then ship them through standard mail at no extra cost to you.
-Contact Member Services for more information on the mail order program.
+Members who order a 61-90 day supply via mail order may be eligible for discounted Cost Sharing.
+Mail orders less than 60 days are subject to the standard Cost Sharing.
+Refer to the Schedule of Benefits for your mail order Cost Sharing amounts.
+For more information on the mail order program, please contact Member Services for more information on the mail order program.